Portuguese heraldry: Air Force's heraldry

 The personal achievements of arms of commanding officers of the bodies are the coats of arms of the respective bodies, but with the aeronautical coronet replaced by a helmet with torse and mantling.
 These coats of arms can also include the crest and other external elements.

 The heraldic flags used by the Air Force are the distinctive flags (galhardetes), the standards (estandartes), the merit guidons (guiões de mérito), the guidons (guiões) and the pennants (flâmulas).
 The distinctive flags are borne by the general officers and usually are a quadrature of the coat of arms of the body they command.
 The standards are square banners (1 m × 1 m) with a field resulting from a geometric combination of quarterlies and gyronnies, over which a cross or a saltire may lap up, with the shield of the body in the center, surrounded by a scroll bearing either its designation or motto.
 The standard of the Air Force itself is its banner of arms.
-The guidon of merit is a square flag (0.75 m × 0.75 m) with the field azur with a spread eagle or, a bordure or with a palm vert in each flank.
+The guidon of merit is a square flag (0.75 m × 0.75 m) with the field Azure with an eagle displayed Or, a bordure Or with a palm Vert in each flank.
 The guidon is a square flag (0.75 m × 0.75 m) with a quadrature of the coat of arms of the bearer, with a bordure that can be simple, with cantons, quarterly or gyronny.
 The pennant is a triangular flag (0.25 m × 0.5 m) containing the symbology of the unit.
 The standards are intended to be borne by the base units, commands, the Air Force Academy and the Air Force; the guidons are by groups; and the pennants by squadrons and independent flights.
 The merit guidons are to be borne by flights, squadrons and groups distinguished, with the golden medal of distinguished services or above decorations, for exceptional merit in a combat action, including the name of the unit and the date when that action occurred.

 The Air Force heraldic authority is the Historical Archive of the Air Force, which includes a deputy chief for heraldry.